Florida to recommend against COVID vaccines for healthy kids

 “We’re kind of scraping at the bottom of the barrel, particularly with healthy kids, in terms of actually being able to quantify with any accuracy and any confidence the even potential of benefit,” he added.

-The move was Florida’s latest break from White House coronavirus policy, as U.S. health officials and approved of and encourage the use of a COVID-19 vaccine in children as young as 5.
-Vaccines have not been authorized for children under 5.
+The move was Florida’s latest break from White House coronavirus policy, as U.S. health officials and approved of and encourage the use of Pfizer’s COVID-19 vaccine in children as young as 5.

+The Food and Drug Administration cleared the shots based on a study showing the child-size doses were 91% effective at preventing symptomatic COVID-19.
+The Centers for Disease Control and Prevention has said the vaccines gives children 5 and older strong protection against hospitalization and death.

+“I’m really concerned that this is going to make parents question what they are hearing from every other source — pediatricians, the American Academy of Pediatrics, the CDC,’’ said Dr. Sonja Rasmussen, a University of Florida professor, pediatrician and a former infectious disease specialist at the CDC.

 DeSantis, who is running for reelection and is considered a potential 2024 presidential candidate, has risen to prominence in the GOP through his resistance to vaccine mandates and other public health guidance pushed by the federal government.